yjlou/2019-nCov/README.md

 # The Web Interface

+# Pre-loaded patient data

 With a pre-loaded patient historical track data, user can drag/drop in their tracks to compare.
+We collect trustable data from different sources.
+Please read 'countries' folder for more details.

 Note that all comparisons are happening in the local.
 Nothing is uploaded to server.
 This can ensure the user's privacy is protected.

+## Use Your Own Patient Data

+This is useful when you want to use your own patient data, but without sharing it with rest of the world.
+By assigning a 'patient=URL' parameter in URL, you can load your own patient data.
+The file can be either JSON or KML format.

+A use case is that a trustable third party (e.g. a government CDC) reads out the history location data from patient's phone, but they don't want to publish patient's data to make public panic.
+Instead, they can host the patient data in URL and use 'patient=URL' to load it into this tool.
+Then, they can compare people's history location data (the people can voluntarily provide their own data to the trustable third party) in the step 3 of this tool (by dragging and dropping tons of data files).

 # Contribution